One World Week Seed Fund

 Why should I apply?

-• Participate in a free training (online and/or in-person) with the Youth2030 expert team helping you to explore critical youth work in your youth organisation.
+• Participate in a free training (online and/or in-person) with the Youth2030 expert team supporting you to explore critical youth work in your youth organisation.
 This training will support you to develop your own project idea.
 As well as build curiosity and confidence to talk about key issues like, the environment, the economy, technology, politics and culture with a group of young people.

 • Receive resources to support your work free of charge.